Summing the sum of digits: A variation on Theorem and two generalizations

-In this section we state and prove three results inspired by~\cref{th:bio}, from which, together with~\cref{th:bio} itself, most of the results that we found in the literature can be deduced (except Allart's in \cite{Alla11}, i.e.,~\cref{th:allaart}, for $p \neq 0$, and a sharp inequality due to Allaart \cite{Alla14}, see~\cref{allaart-sharp}).
+In this section we state and prove three results inspired by Theorem~\ref{th:bio}, from which, together with Theorem~\ref{th:bio} itself, most of the results that we found in the literature can be deduced (except Allaart's in~\cite{Alla11}, i.e., Theorem~\ref{th:allaart}, for $p \neq 0$, and a sharp inequality due to Allaart~\cite{Alla14}, see Remark~\ref{rk:allaart-sharp}).